 Upcoming Events

-The LSU Museum of Art and LSU Museum Store will be closed December 23–January 1 for the holidays.
+The LSU Museum of Art and LSU Museum Store will be closing at 4 PM due to a downtown Mardi Gras parade.

 The LSU Museum of Art and LSU Museum Store will be closed February 14–17 for Mardi Gras.